d-falck/blackboxbandits/README.md

 Run `pip install -e .` from the repository root.

-_Note it may be necessary to use our forked version of Bayesmark to avoid one assertion error; this can be installed by cloning the repo `https://github.com/d-falck/bayesmark` and running `pip install -e .`._
+_Note it may be necessary to use our forked version of Bayesmark to avoid one assertion error; this can be installed by cloning the repo `https://github.com/candidate-1034792/bayesmark` and running `pip install -e .`._

 ## Package documentation

-Package documentation can be found in the `docs` directory and are auto-generated at https://d-falck.github.io/blackboxbandits/.
+HTML package documentation can be found in the `docs` directory.

 ## Experimental results